hande-qmc/hande/documentation/manual/input/calcs/blocking.rst

     One of two conditions for termination of the calculation together with ``inverse_frational_error``.
     This specifies the upper limit of the sum of standard error and the error in error of projected energy.

-``inverse_fractional_error``
+``min_blocks_used``
-    type: integer.
+    type: real.

     Optional.
-Default: 3
+Default: 10

 ..
     [review] - AJWT: It isn't clear to me what exactly this does or how it works.

     One of two conditions for termination of the calculation together with ``error_limit``.
-    This specifies the lower limit of the inverse of the fractional error of projected energy.
+    This specifies the lower limit of the number of blocks used for blocking analysis.
+    Larger ``min_blocks_used`` ensures a more reliable blocking analysis.

+``blocks_used``
+    type: real.

+    Optional.
+Default: (huge)

-    The larger the value of ``inverse_fractional_error``, the larger the number of blocks used for reblock analysis.
+    Irrelevant of the error_limit, if the number of blocks used to estimate the standard error of projected energy is less than the ``blocks_used``, the calculation is terminated.
+Larger ``blocks_used`` ensures a more reliable blocking analysis.